alvarorivgar/Libery-Gem-Bank/README.md

 Welcome to Liberty Gem Bank API!

-This is a REST API that runs on a local server.
+This is a REST API that runs on a local server created for my final project for the Java Web Development Course at Ironhack.

 <h2>Class Diagram</h2>